utiasDSL/lsy_drone_racing/read_meV2.md

 # Autonomous Drone Racing with MPC Control

 A high-performance Model Predictive Control (MPC) system for autonomous drone racing through dynamic gate sequences.
-This project implements a sophisticated trajectory planning and control system that can adapt to moving gates in real-time while optimizing flight performance.
+This system implements sophisticated trajectory planning and control that can adapt to moving gates in real-time while optimizing flight performance.

 ## 🚁 Core Functionality